mozman/ezdxf/docs/source/options.rst

     Set path to an external font cache directory: e.g. ``"~/.ezdxf"``

+    By default the bundled font cache will be loaded.

     This example shows, how to create an external font cache in ``"~/.ezdxf"``.
 This has to be done only once or to add new installed fonts to the cache and this also requires Matplotlib: